mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 .. testoutput:: ExAdjustmentTogether

-   Reconstruction at 10 of first spectrum: 0.935 Reconstruction at 15 of first spectrum: 0.881 Reconstruction at 05 of third spectrum: 0.831 Reconstruction at 10 of third spectrum: 0.800 Reconstruction at 15 of third spectrum: 0.746
+   Reconstruction at 05 of first spectrum: 0.679 Reconstruction at 10 of first spectrum: 0.470 Reconstruction at 15 of first spectrum: 0.158 Reconstruction at 05 of third spectrum: 0.687 Reconstruction at 10 of third spectrum: 0.481 Reconstruction at 15 of third spectrum: 0.163

 .. figure:: ../images/MaxEntAdjustTogether.png
    :align: center